learnbyexample/learn_gnused/README.md

 * https://gumroad.com/l/gnu_sed
 * https://leanpub.com/gnu_sed
+* You can also get the book as part of **Magical one-liners** bundle from https://gumroad.com/l/oneliners or https://leanpub.com/b/oneliners
 * You can also get the book as part of **Awesome Regex** bundle from https://leanpub.com/b/regex or https://gumroad.com/l/regex
 * See https://learnbyexample.github.io/books/ for list of other books